Covert Comic Home Page

 Friday

-Sometimes a secret falls into the wrong hands.
-But most of the time they leap.
+Occasionally a secret falls into the wrong hands – but most of the time they leap.

 *